-The Company also designs, manufacturers, sells and services industrial products, which include Linatron[®] X-ray accelerators, imaging processing software and image detection products for security and inspection purposes, such as cargo screening at ports and borders and nondestructive examination in a variety of applications.
+The Company also designs, manufactures, sells and services industrial products, which include Linatron® X-ray accelerators, imaging processing software and image detection products for security and inspection purposes, such as cargo screening at ports and borders and nondestructive examination in a variety of applications.
 The Company generally sells security and inspection products to OEM customers who incorporate Varex's products into their inspection systems.
 The Company conducts an active research and development program to focus on new technology and applications in both the medical and industrial X-ray imaging markets.

-Basis of Presentation and Principle of Consolidation
+Basis of Presentation

-The accompanying consolidated financial statements have been prepared by the Company pursuant to the rules and regulations of the Securities and Exchange Commission ("SEC") and prepared in accordance with accounting principles generally accepted in the United States ("GAAP").
+The accompanying consolidated financial statements have been prepared by the Company pursuant to the rules and regulations of the SEC and prepared in accordance with accounting principles generally accepted in the United States ("GAAP").
+The Company has consolidated all the majority owned subsidiaries and entities over which we have control.
+All intercompany balances and transactions have been eliminated in consolidation.